stevenaeola/gitpitch/prog/js_fetch/PITCHME.md

 > 'Access-Control-Allow-Origin' header is present on the requested
 > resource.
 If an opaque response serves your needs, set the request's
 > mode to 'no-cors' to fetch the resource with CORS disabled.
-> index.html:1 Uncaught (in promise) TypeError: Failed to fetch

 ---